 NOVOTEL SURFERS PARADISE

 To maximize revenue Novotel Surfers Paradise wished to attract the more lucrative market of Japanese wholesale FITs and incentive groups.
 K-Marketing instigated to build self-BBQ facilities nearby its outdoor recreation area and then effectively promoted these to key buyers in Japan.
 The hotel has been steadily increasing the targeted segments.
-(June 2018 – Present)
+(June 2018 – September 2020)

 Marketing to Japan online